 - Ionian Chiton: More elaborate, with sleeves.
 It was mainly used by men on formal occasions and was held in place with pins called fibulae.

 Apart from the chitons, the peplum The chiton was a more complex tunic worn by women over or instead of the chiton.
 It was a long garment that fell in folds and was fastened with clasps at shoulder height.
 The details on the edges were often embellished with embroidery containing symbols of wealth and status.
-Cloaks, such as the himation, could be added on top of clothing as formal accessories.
+Cloaks, such as the himationThey could be added over clothing as formal accessories.
+Men, on the other hand, used the exomis, a short tunic that left one shoulder free, allowing greater freedom of movement, being ideal for warriors, artisans and slaves.

 Materials and colors

 The choice of material was directly related to social status and the seasons of the year.
-During the warmer months, the linen, imported from Egypt, was the preferred fabric for the rich, while wool was used in winter for its warmth.
-However, in rural areas, the use of animal skins remained common throughout the year.
+During the warmer months, the pipelineCotton, imported from Egypt, was the preferred fabric of the wealthy, while wool was used in winter for its warmth.
+However, in rural areas, the use of animal furs remained common year-round.
+As for colors, although most garments were natural tones or white, the upper classes could afford to dye their clothes in vibrant shades such as blue, red, or purple.
+The latter, in particular, came from an expensive technique using mollusks, making it accessible only to the very rich.

 Military clothing